freddolino-lab/ipod/docs/main_config.md

 peak calling results will be written.
 If the directory does not exist at calltime, it will be created for you.

+### rz thresholds

+`rz_threshold` must be a list of robust z-score thresholds.
+Each threshold will be used to call peaks above that threshold and save a corresponding narrowpeaks output file.

+### log10p thresholds

+`log10p_thresholds` has the same function as rz_thresholds, but it takes a list of log10p-values.

 ### Windowsize bp

 `windowsize_bp` sets the rolling mean window width (in base pairs) over